stanley-gu/standardsCh/chapter.md

 ### Systems Biology Toolbox (SBToolBox2) and PottersWheel

-SBToolBox2 (<http://www.sbtoolbox2.org/main.php>) is a very extensive, open- source, MATLAB tool box developed by Henning Schmidt [@schmidt2006systems].
+SBToolBox2 (<http://www.sbtoolbox2.org/main.php>) [@schmidt2006systems] is a
+very extensive, open- source, MATLAB tool box developed by Henning Schmidt.
 The tool box has a wide range of capabilities.
 In addition, PottersWheel [@maiwald2008dynamical], is a very comprehensive parameter fitting tool that works well with the SBToolBox2 but can also be used alone.
 In a number of cases